jwakely/pkg-gcc-latest/index.md

 # Binary packages for GCC snapshots

-This page links to binary packages built from recent [snapshots](https://gcc.gnu.org/snapshots.html) of GCC's development trunk.
+This page links to binary packages for some popular GNU/Linux distributions, built from recent [snapshots](https://gcc.gnu.org/snapshots.html) of GCC's development trunk.
 These builds are provided for testing purposes,